 As the power steering fluid heats up, the Teflon seals expand and form a better seal.
 That's when the power assist comes back.

-Usually it's not actually the seals that are worn.
+Usually it is not actually the seals that are worn.
 They wear grooves into the soft aluminum housing that let the fluid bypass the power piston.
-General Motors had a huge problem with that back in the '80s and early '90s with their front-wheel-drive cars.
-Their less-than-conscientious fix was to install a new spool valve with new teflon seals.
+General Motors had a huge problem with that back in the 1980's and early 1990's with their front-wheel-drive cars.
+Their less-than-conscientious fix was to install a new spool valve with new Teflon seals.
 Rather than looking out for their customers' best interest, the goal was to spend as little money as possible to get the cars out of the 50,000 mile warranty period.
 After that it was up to the owner to foot the bill when the problem occurred again, which they all did.
-The new seals covered up the real problem for a little while but they didn't address those grooves in the housing.
+The new seals covered up the real problem for a little while but they did not address those grooves in the housing.

 The proper repair is to bore out the housing and press in a stainless steel insert.
 The major rebuilding companies are already doing that.
 Most typical rebuilt rack and pinion assemblies cost around $150.00.
 That is less than one third the cost of a new assembly.
 New ones are normally only ordered when the old one is being replaced under warranty and the manufacturer is paying the bill.

 You may be able to replace the rack and pinion assembly yourself but an alignment will be needed after that.
 The inner tie rod ends are attached to the rack assembly.
 Where they are screwed together to the outer tie rod ends are the adjustments for "toe".
 Once the steering wheel is locked straight ahead, toe on each front wheel is adjusted to match each one to the steering wheel.
 Those adjustments are way to precise to do by eyeball or with a tape measure.